eronnen/procmon-parser/README.md

 The PML format is very complex so there are some features that are not supported yet:
 - [ ] Getting the IRP name of the operation.
-- [ ] Category column is not supported yet.
-- [ ] Detail column, which contains different information about each operation type, is supported only for some of the operations:
+- [ ] Category column and Detail column, which contains different information about each operation type, is supported only for some of the operations:
     - [x] Network operations
         - [x] UDP/TCP Unknown
         - [x] UDP/TCP Other